tmpreston/docs-2/docs/api/controller.md

 ### update

-Operation that updates existing item
+Operation that updates an existing item.

 Mapped to `POST "/:id"` and `PATCH "/:id"` endpoint